z784324922/sls/intl.en-US/User Guide/Logtail collection/Text logs/Collect text logs.md

 8. Click **Next** after completing the configurations.

     If you have not created a machine group, you must create one first.
-For how to create a machine group, see Create a machine [Create a machine group](reseller.en-US/User Guide/Logtail collection/Machine Group/Create a machine group.md)group.
+For how to create a machine group, see Create a machine [Create a machine group with an IP address as its identifier](reseller.en-US/User Guide/Logtail collection/Machine Group/Create a machine group with an IP address as its identifier.md)group.

     **Note:**